 How to format your book for Amazon

-Preparing your manuscript can be a daunting task for most authors, especially beginners.
+Preparing your manuscript can be a daunting task for most authors, most especially beginners but; there are some steps you can take to make it much easier for you.

 Map Out your Idea